NickSeigalLCOG/LCOG-SDEUpgradePlan/SDEUpgradePlan_Draft1.md

 #### Downtime

-Geodatabase upgrades need to happen during a period of time where no users will need access for a decently-sized amount of time.
+Geodatabase upgrades need to happen during a period of time when no users will need access for a decently-sized period of time.
 For that reason, it would be best to perform the upgrade over a weekend.
 The only required access needed on weekends is for the LCOG ETL processing.
-The ETLs can easily be paused, then activated after the upgrade & initial testing is complete.
-For that purpose, I recommend that the primary ETL geodatabases get priority (LCOGGeo, RLIDGeo, Staging).
+The ETLs can easily be paused, then activated after the upgrade and initial testing is complete.
+For that purpose, I recommend that the ETL geodatabases get priority (LCOGGeo, RLIDGeo, Staging).

 ##### Recommended Action

-Pick a weekend for the upgrade.
-I will be around, willing, and family-less from April 20th to May 8th.
-I recommend the weekend April 25-27, if we can get notifications out early enough.

-Also, notify staff & partners of downtimes, with assurances of plan & regression precautions.
+1. Notify staff and partners of downtimes, with assurances of plan and regression precautions.
+Notify by April 11.
+2. Upgrade weekend April 26-27.

 #### Backup Plan

-We currently back up a selection of the geodatabases on gisrv106 (EugeneGeo, LCOGGeo, Regional) every night after 7pm.
+We currently back up a selection of the geodatabases on gisrv106 (EugeneGeo, LCOGGeo, Regional) every night after 7 pm.
 Our process currently uses the sdeexport command-line tool to make .sdx files for each geodatabase object.
 Since the command-line tools will be deprecated after ArcSDE 10.2.x, we should be looking for another backup method.
-It is also implied that the .sdx backup format will deprecate along with sdeexport & sdeimport.
-Suggested backup methods include genarlly copying datasets to other workspaces, XML workspace exports, and whatever SQL Server backup methods are at our disposal.
+It is also implied that the .sdx backup format will deprecate along with sdeexport and sdeimport.
+Suggested backup methods include copying datasets to other workspaces, XML workspace exports, and whatever SQL Server backup methods are at our disposal.
 There are three backup concepts to consider: dataset backups (currently done via sdeexport), whole database backups (I see 3 days of recent backups for most GDBs on gisrv106 occurring around 11pm), and server snapshots (not done for gisrv106 unless we have a plan I don't know about).

 ##### Recommended Action

-For the purposes of an upgrade, I recommend we compress and back up each geodatabase immediately preceding its upgrade.
-Backups should be done not only via our standard backup method, but also via duplicating the database on the server.
+1. For the purposes of an upgrade, I recommend we compress and back up each geodatabase immediately preceding its upgrade.
+2. Backups should be done not only via our standard backup method, but also via duplicating the database on the server.
 This will allow for faster regression, as the duplicate will essentially be the geodatabase still at the older version but with a slightly different name (e.g. RLIDGeo_Backup100).

-Later, we need to determine a new best-fit backup plan for our needs before moving beyond SDE 10.2.
+3. Later, we need to determine a new best-fit backup plan for our needs before moving beyond SDE 10.2.

 #### Regression Plan